Crell/Serde/README.md

 ### `requireValue` (bool, default false)

-This key only applies on serialization.
+This key only applies on deserialization.
 If set to `true`, if the incoming data does not include a value for this field and there is no default specified, a `MissingRequiredValueWhenDeserializing` exception will be thrown.
 If not set, and there is no default value, then the property will be left uninitialized.

 ### `flatten` (bool, default false)